inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Shadcn UI Integration:** Key UI components (labels, text areas, and select dropdowns) have been fully migrated to use Shadcn UI components across the profile and dashboard pages, enhancing visual consistency and project maintainability.

 ## 4. Immediate Backlog & Next Steps
-1.  **Feature: Redirect Signup to Profile Page:** Define and implement a comprehensive and verified onboarding flow for new user accounts beyond basic profile creation.
+1.  **Backend: Enhance Job Data for AI Matching:** Build out jobs profile to include location, remote status, and other pertinent details to assist with user:job matching.
 (RICE: 12000)
-2.  **Backend: Enhance Job Data for AI Matching:** Build out jobs profile to include location, remote status, and other pertinent details to assist with user:job matching.
-(RICE: 12000)
-3.  **UI/UX: Add "Excited?"
+2.  **UI/UX: Add "Excited?"
 Favorite Column to Job Tracker:** Implement a true/false check column on the job tracker to allow users to favorite applications.
 (RICE: 7200)
+3.  **UI/UX: Group Profile Fields into Collapsible Subsections:** Group profile fields into collapsable subsections.
+(RICE: 7200)
 4.  **Feature: Define & Verify New User Account Flow:** Define and implement a comprehensive and verified onboarding flow for new user accounts beyond basic profile creation.
 (RICE: 6000)
+5.  **Backend: Automated App Expiration:** Create a mechanism to automatically flag or hide job postings that are likely no longer valid after a certain period.
+(RICE: 4000)
-5.  **UI/UX: User-Controlled Job Archiving & Expiration Notifications:** Implement a 2-step process to expire and hide tracked jobs, including user notifications for "ghosted" applications.
+6.  **UI/UX: User-Controlled Job Archiving & Expiration Notifications:** Implement a 2-step process to expire and hide tracked jobs, including user notifications for "ghosted" applications.
 (RICE: 3600)
-6.  **UI/UX: 'Jobs for You' Module Restoration:** Ensure the "Jobs for You" module is present, visible, and sorted by relevancy on the user dashboard.
+7.  **UI/UX: 'Jobs for You' Module Restoration:** Ensure the "Jobs for You" module is present, visible, and sorted by relevancy on the user dashboard.
 (RICE: 3600)
-7.  **UI: Transparent Relevance Scorecard:** Design and build the collapsible UI component that displays the detailed factors behind a job's score.
+8.  **UI: Transparent Relevance Scorecard:** Design and build the collapsible UI component that displays the detailed factors behind a job's score.
 (RICE: 3000)
-8.  **Feature: Automated Application Status Expiration & Notifications:** Implement a mechanism to automatically flag or hide job postings that are likely no longer valid after a certain period, specifically for application statuses.
+9.  **Feature: Automated Application Status Expiration & Notifications:** Implement a mechanism to automatically flag or hide job postings that are likely no longer valid after a certain period, specifically for application statuses.
 (RICE: 2400)
-9.  **Backend: Automated App Expiration:** Create a mechanism to automatically flag or hide job postings that are likely no longer valid after a certain period.
-(RICE: 4000)